-Here at Decathlon, we don’t just innovate to create the best gear for you; we innovate to pursue sustainable practices for our users, workers and environment.
+At Decathlon, we don’t just innovate to create the best gear; we innovate to pursue sustainable practices for our community, our teammates and our environment.
 We pursue quality along with affordability because a long-lasting product is the first step toward sustainability.

-“At Decathlon, we believe that preserving the planet and its population protects our purpose: to make sports accessible to the many.”
+“At Decathlon, we believe that preserving the planet and its population protects our purpose: to make sports more accessible to everyone.”

-We hold ourselves to specific standards of compliance when it comes to our ecological footprint, design, production, manufacturing and business operations.
+We hold ourselves to specific standards when it comes to our ecological footprint, design, production, manufacturing and business operations.
 Here are some of our key commitments:

 Paper and Packaging

 - Over 75.2 million tons of trash are generated in the US by packaging every year.
-Decathlon USA therefore strives to use as little packaging as possible.
+Decathlon therefore strives to use as little packaging as possible; for example, most of our shoes do not come in boxes.

 - We strategically manage our product design, production and distribution to ensure safety, sustainability and quality.